Fused Glass Artwork in Hartford, WI

 Fused Glass FAQ:

-Q: Is it hard to do?
+Q: Is working with glass hard to do?

 A: No, with just a few minutes of instruction, you will be on your way!
 If you need design assistance or a refresher, just ask our Creative Consultants!

-Q: Can kids do it?
+Q: Can kids try fused glass projects?

 A: Some fused glass projects are safer and more ideal for children (Nightlights, for example).
 10 and up is our preferred age, but, with proper adult supervision, we will make exceptions.
 If your child is too young to try creating fused glass, we have ceramic and canvas painting which is appropriate for all ages.